furrypython/RoboND-BuildMyWorld-Project/README.md

 # Build My World Project
 ## Project Description
-This is the 1st project in the Robotics Software Engineer Nanodegree Program by Udacity.
+This is the 1st project of the Robotics Software Engineer Nanodegree by Udacity.

 ### Summary of Tasks
 1. Build a single floor wall structure using the **Building Editor** tool in Gazebo.
 Apply at least one feature, one color, and optionally one texture to your structure.
 Make sure there's enough space between the walls for a robot to navigate.